Alex-E-Mitchell/CG-Group-Z-Project/README.md

-# CG Group Z Project

-Godot download (our project is in Godot 4.6.2): https://godotengine.org/download/windows/.

-How to use Godot project with Github Desktop: https://www.youtube.com/watch?v=fZ-CJIYPFMI&t=370s

-Basics on making a 3D game in Godot: https://www.youtube.com/watch?v=ke5KpqcoiIU

 # How to play
 Click to lock the cursor to the game.
 Look around by hovering the mouse.
 Free cam controls are relative to camera position.
 WASD - Movement controls